RyanHaniff/Movie-Website-Trailer-Udacity/README.md

 ## Requirements

 Pyhton must be installed on the computer with the GUI IDLE.
-If you do not have it installed you can install it [here](https://www.python.org/ftp/python/2.7.14/python-2.7.14-macosx10.6.pkg))
+If you do not have it installed you can install it [here](https://www.python.org/ftp/python/2.7.14/python-2.7.14-macosx10.6.pkg)

+## How to Run Program

+To run the program:
+1) Locate where you downloaded the repository
+2) Right click entertainment_center.py and open with IDLE
+3) Press F5 to run the script

+A browser window should open up with the movies being displayed.